 - 2 tbs chia seeds

 - Place all of the ingredients together into a food processor and blend until all of the ingredients break down and the mixture starts to stick together.
+If the mixture is too sticky, add a little more oats or coconut as needed.

 - Roll spoonfuls of the mixture into balls and roll in the extra coconut.
 Serve, or refrigerate until required.
 These balls can also be frozen in batches for easy school lunches.
 Enjoy!